José Ramírez (boxer): Ramírez vs. Pedraza

 On October 30, 2021, it was revealed that Ramírez would face the former two-weight world champion José Pedraza on February 5, 2022, in the main event of an ESPN broadcast Top Rank card.
 The bout was later postponed for March 4, as Pedraza fell ill with flu-like symptoms.
 Ramirez won the bout by unanimous decision in a competitive fight, By all judges scoring it 116-112.

 Ramírez vs. Barthelemy

 Ramírez was scheduled to face Rances Barthelemy on April 27, 2024 at Save Mart Center in Fresno, CA. The outing was his first fight promoted by Golden Boy.
 Ramírez won the fight by unanimous decision.

 Ramírez vs. Barboza Jr

 On November 16, 2024, Ramirez faced Arnold Barboza Jr. in a ten-round bout at The Venue Riyadh in Saudi Arabia.
 Barboza Jr. emerged victorious via unanimous decision, with judges scoring the fight 97-93 and 96-94 twice in his favor.

 Ramírez vs. Haney

 Ramírez fought Devin Haney in Times Square, New York, on 2 May 2025, and lost by unanimous decision.

+Ramírez vs. Rocha

+Ramírez suffered his third defeat in succession when he lost to Alexis Rocha via unanimous decision at T-Mobile Arena in Paradise, Nevada, on 12 September 2026.